opengovfoundation/madison-staging-area/docs/ci_workflow.md

 management.
 It can create a new Linode VPS for you and configure it to run Laravel (and other PHP) applications.
-It also allows for easy management of multiple sites on the same server, including SSL certificates through LetsEncrypt and environment file settings.
+It also allows for easy management of multiple sites on the same server, including SSL certificates through LetsEncrypt, databases, and environment file settings.

 Once Forge has been used to set up a server and configure a site, it shouldn't need to be messed with again, except perhaps to change environment settings for